Apr 24, 2024

 Consider the Fair Information Practices Principles (FIPPs) as a guiding framework for responsible data management which emphasises core tenets like accountability, minimisation, quality and integrity, purpose specification and use limitation, security, and transparency.
 Aligning data management practices with user privacy principles isn't just about compliance; it's a powerful statement about commitment to responsible data handling.

-Datasheets for Enhanced Transparency
+Datasheets for enhanced transparency

 There is no standardised process for documenting datasets, which can lead to severe consequences in high-stakes domains.
 Datasheets for datasets provide detailed information about their motivation, composition, collection process, recommended uses, and any limitations of the data and so on.